Sedona-Solutions/sdn-angularjs-seed/README.md

 It is available under the MIT Licence, more details in the LICENCE file.

-We would like to thanks the authors of the different libraries and bundle used in this solution.
+We would like to thank the authors of the different libraries and bundle used in this solution.

 * SDN-AngularJS-Seed was based on the angular1-systemjs-seed project, from Swimlane